Style (Taylor Swift song)

 "Style" is a song by the American singer-songwriter Taylor Swift and the third single from her fifth studio album, 1989 (2014).
-She wrote the track with its producers Max Martin, Shellback, and Ali Payami.
+Swift wrote the track with its producers Max Martin, Shellback, and Ali Payami.
 An incorporation of pop, funk, disco, and electronic styles, "Style" is built on an electric guitar riff, pulsing synthesizers, and dense vocal reverb.
 The lyrics are about a couple who could not escape from an unhealthy relationship because they are never "out of style".
 Big Machine in partnership with Republic Records released the song to US radio on February 9, 2015.

-In the United States, "Style" peaked at number six and was 1989s third consecutive top-ten single on the Billboard Hot 100, and it was certified triple platinum by the Recording Industry Association of America.
-The single reached number one in South Africa and the top 25 and received multi-platinum certifications in Australia, Canada, New Zealand, and the United Kingdom.
+In the United States, "Style" peaked at number 6 and was 1989s third consecutive top-ten single on the Billboard Hot 100, and it has been certified triple platinum by the Recording Industry Association of America.
+The single reached number one in South Africa and the top 10 in Australia, Canada, and Scotland.
+It has been certified multi-platinum in Australia, Brazil, Canada, New Zealand, and the United Kingdom.
 Early reviews were generally positive and praised the production but a few of them deemed the lyrics unsophisticated.
-Retrospective opinions have regarded "Style" as one of Swift's best songs.
+Retrospective opinions have regarded "Style" as one of Swift's best songs, and one of the best pop songs in recent history.

 Kyle Newman directed the song's music video, which premiered on February 13, 2015.
 It features Swift and Dominic Sherwood as a couple who reminisce about their relationship through illusions and flashbacks using broken mirror pieces.
 Swift included "Style" on the set lists for three of her world tours: the 1989 World Tour (2015), the Reputation Stadium Tour (2018), and the Eras Tour (2023–2024).
 Following a 2019 dispute regarding the ownership of Swift's back catalog, she re-recorded the song as "Style (Taylor's Version)" for her re-recorded album 1989 (Taylor's Version) (2023).